cockroachdb/docs/v2.0/detailed-sql-support.md

 ---
-title: SQL Feature Support in CockroachDB v2.0
+title: Detailed SQL Feature Support in CockroachDB v2.0
-summary: Find CockroachDB's conformance to the SQL standard and which common extensions it supports.
+summary: Details of CockroachDB's conformance to the SQL standard and which common extensions it supports.
 ---

 <div id="toc"></div>

+## Overview

+This page lists the SQL standard features are supported, partially-supported, and unsupported by CockroachDB.

+To understand the extent to which we support the standard SQL features, use the table below.

+- **Feature ID** is the SQL Standard feature identification number.
+- **Description** provides details about the feature.
+- **CockroachDB Supported?** indicates whether the feature is supported, unsupported, or partially-supported by CockroachDB.

+## Features

 |  **Identifier** | **Description** | **CockroachDB Supported?** |
 |  ------ | ------ | ------ |